How to make espresso at home

 Use a machine for a truly authentic taste

-You may be surprised to hear that truly authentic espresso is not made in a pot.
 Espresso coffee was always made in a machine, first designed in 1884 by Angelo Moriondo.
 Decades later, Luigi Bezzera enhanced his design, adding a portafilter and multiple brew heads.
-Today, espresso machines are even smarter, with technology such as the dual, smart temperature sensors in our KitchenAid espresso machines.
-These unique sensors actively communicate with each other throughout the brewing process, making sure that optimal temperature is maintained.
-Another innovation is our special portafilter which has recessed spouts and a conveniently flat base of 58mm diameter for stable tamping.
-The espresso machine remains true to the original method and is a real design classic to enjoy every day.
+Today, espresso machines are even smarter, with fast-heating Thermocoil technology in KitchenAid espresso machines.
+Another innovation is the special flat-based portafilter on the Semi automatic espresso machine, which has recessed spouts for easier, more stable tamping.
+The new espresso machine remains true to the original method to make extraordinary coffee part of your daily routine.

 How to get creamy crema